gschafra/grav-plugin-markdown-inject/README.md

 ```

-This will install the Sampple theme into your `user/themes/sampple` directory within Grav.
-Its files can be found under `/your/site/grav/user/themes/sampple`.
+This will install the Markdown Inject plugin into your `user/plugins` directory within Grav.
+Its files can be found under `/your/site/grav/user/plugins/markdown-inject`.

-To update the theme go to the themes root folder `/your/site/grav/user/themes/sampple/` and type:
+To update the plugin go to the plugins root folder `/your/site/grav/user/plugins/markdown-inject/` and type:

     git pull

 ## Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `markdown-inject`.
 You can find these files either on [GitHub](https://github.com/cron-ix/grav-plugin-markdown-inject) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).